Anesthetic Techniques and Phase I Risk

 Test Your Knowledge

-A patient who received a large-volume peripheral block reports metallic taste and circumoral numbness, then becomes restless.
-What complication should the PACU nurse suspect?
+A patient who received a large-volume peripheral nerve block reports metallic taste and circumoral numbness, then becomes restless and has a brief seizure.
+What is the priority intervention while calling for help?

 A